WHEN SHALL we travel on the train again?

 - “Northern Sparks” – rail electrification across our region, across the Pennines.
 To state again: the full Calder Valley Line, Leeds to both Preston and Manchester via both Bradford and Brighouse was top-ranked scheme of the Northern Electrification Task Force five, yes five years ago…

 - … that needs to go ahead following full Huddersfield Line electrification, and promised capacity increases under TransPennine Route Upgrade (including four tracks along the Huddersfield-Mirfield-Dewsbury corridor).
 Another promise for which we have been waiting five years.

 - Manchester capacity.
 Extra platforms at Manchester Piccadilly allowing more trains including Calder Valley ones round the new Ordsall chord railway were planned – you guessed it – five years ago.
 We hoped the new government’s first budget might have given this the go ahead.
 But still we wait.
 An alternative being mooted could be a new tunnelled railway from the Liverpool and Bolton lines coming in at Ordsall (Salford) under the city to Manchester Piccadilly.
 Might this be done quicker than a scheme that was shovel-ready years ago?

-Whatever the future of country-town commuting or city-city business travel, our three above are projects that we need so that future transport meets community needs, supports human wellbeing, and does not contribute to wreckage of the local and global environment.
+Whatever the future of country-town commuting or city-city business travel, our ideas above are projects that we need so that future transport meets community needs, supports human wellbeing, and does not contribute to wreckage of the local and global environment.
 How bad would it be if post-Covid reassessment of needs killed HS2 or NPR (aka HS3)?
 If you have a view, tell us.